Infection & ResponseCommon Misconceptions

 Misconception: "The stomach acid kills everything you swallow."

-Reality: Stomach acid (pH 1-2) kills most pathogens but not all.
-Some bacteria have evolved adaptations to survive stomach acid — for example, Helicobacter pylori produces urease to neutralise acid locally, allowing it to survive and cause stomach ulcers.
-Some spore-forming bacteria can survive as dormant spores that are acid-resistant.
-Food should still be handled hygienically even though some pathogens will be killed by stomach acid.
+Reality: Stomach acid (pH ~2) kills most pathogens but not all.
+Some bacteria have evolved ways to survive stomach acid.
+Food should still be handled hygienically even though many pathogens will be killed by stomach acid.

 Keep building this topic